-View a list of Canada’s commercial scale wind energy sites plus solar energy and energy storage projects over one MW in size.
+This is a list of the country’s commercial scale wind energy sites plus solar energy and energy storage projects over one MW in size.

 • Overall, the wind, solar and energy storage sector grew by 10.5% this year.

 • Canada now has an installed capacity of more than 19 GW of utility-scale wind and solar energy.

 • Canada added more than 1.8 GW of new generation capacity in 2022, significantly larger than last year’s growth (1 GW in 2021)

 • CanREA is forecasting the addition of more than 5 GW of wind and 2 GW of major solar in the short term (2023-5).

 • CanREA is working hard to unlock massive opportunities for renewable energy in the coming years.

 Here is a library of “By the Numbers” highlights formatted as social media shareables.
 Click the icon under one of the boxes to share it on your Facebook, Twitter or LinkedIn profile!